Russia Says Two Kursk Region Villages Recaptured From Ukraine - UrduPoint

 Russia Says Two Kursk Region Villages Recaptured From Ukraine

-Russia has rarely claimed any recaptured territory since Ukraine launched its offensive into the border region on August 6.
+Russia has rarely claimed any recaptured territory since Ukraine launched its offensive into the border region on August 6, pushing some 150,000 Russians to evacuate.

 The ministry said in a statement that Russian troops "continued offensive operations, during which they liberated the settlements of Novaya Sorochina and Pokrovsky".